LEADING OFF: Dodgers try for 11th straight win, Hamels back

 STUDY THEM

 LSU and Florida begin the best-of-three College World Series in Omaha, Nebraska.
-Both teams will save their aces for later — Gators righty Alex Faedo, a recent first-round draft pick by Detroit, and LSU career wins leader Jared Poche, a ninth-round choice by Oakland.
+Both teams will save their aces for later after heavy workloads at the CWS — Gators righty Alex Faedo, a recent first-round draft pick by Detroit, and LSU right-hander Alex Lange, a first-rounder by the Cubs, and Tigers career wins leader Jared Poche, a ninth-round choice by Oakland.
+If Lange — who has worked 13 1/3 innings in two CWS starts — were to pitch again, it wouldn't be until Game 3.